Hidden parks & gardens in Singapore

 Image credit: @n_quah

-To get even closer to the sea, head over to the jetty.
-While we won’t be going overseas anytime soon, we can make do for the time being with unobstructed views of Johor across the sea.
+To get even closer to the sea, head over to the jetty for unobstructed views of Johor across the sea.

 Image credit: @siewwantan

-Sembawang residents can hit up the nearby Sembawang Park for a short break away from the house.
-Footpaths are aplenty in this seaside park, making it a favourite for joggers and casual walkers alike.
+Sembawang residents can hit up the nearby Sembawang Park for a short break away from the usual 4-walls.
+Footpaths are aplenty in this seaside park, making it a favourite for joggers and strollers alike.

-Yishun residents can seek refuge over at Yishun Pond Park.
+Yishun residents can refresh themselves at Yishun Pond Park.
 You’ll find it right beside Khoo Teck Puat Hospital, with sprawling marshlands and trees surrounding the huge pond in the middle.

 Those of you looking to stretch your legs more can opt to climb up the Spiral Tower.
-There you’ll be greeted with stunning aerial views of the entire park, giving you a much-needed dose of nature after being confined at home for too long.
+You’ll be greeted with stunning aerial views of the entire park, giving you a much-needed dose of nature after being confined at home for hours on end.

-Behind Kranji’s veneer of large unoccupied fields and rows of warehouses lies a hidden nature spot – which is the Kranji Marshes.
+Behind Kranji’s veneer of large unoccupied fields and rows of warehouses lies a hidden nature spot known as the Kranji Marshes.

 While the main conservation area is only open to the public via guided tours, visitors can still experience a fruitful 1km walk to the Marsh Station, where you’ll find the Raptor Tower.
 Climb to the top, and you’ll find incredible 360 panoramic views of the surrounding marshes.

-5. Bukit Batok Town Park – home to Little Guilin
+6. Bukit Batok Town Park – Home to Little Guilin

 Whether you’re itching for a jog or a simple walk, the meandering trail through the forest will provide you with enough natural sights to fuel you for the rest of the day.

-6. Jurong Eco-Garden – freshwater swamp in an industrial park
+8. Jurong Eco-Garden – Freshwater swamp in an industrial park

 Image credit: JTC